kslav/roc_analysis_gui/README.md

 <img src="assets/Figure1.png" width="500">

 ### Installation
-1. This codebase assumes you're running Python 3.10.0
+1. This codebase assumes you're running Python 3.10.0.
+For managing Python version with ease, you might consider installing and managing Python with pyenv as described in this [Medium article](https://medium.com/marvelous-mlops/the-rightway-to-install-python-on-a-mac-f3146d9d9a32).
+These instructions are from the perspective of using pyenv.